-Advanced case search allows you to create custom queries to find cases that match specified criteria.
+Advanced case search allows you to search for a case using custom queries that match specified criteria.
 You can create fine-grained searches that extend beyond what is possible with basic search filters.
+For example, you can search for cases of a certain type that were added by a specific user between specified dates.

 - All searches are case-insensitive.